Last Reviewed Date: 4/22/25

 Calculators

-The New York State Education Department requires the use of calculators for intermediate and high school level mathematics and science assessments.
-To the extent that calculators are a necessary part of the educational program, the District must provide them.
-Under no circumstances should students be charged for a calculator or otherwise required to purchase one in order to participate in an educational program of the District.
+The New York State Education Department (NYSED) requires the use of calculators for intermediate and high school level mathematics and science assessments.
+Students are not required to purchase their own calculators.
+To the extent that calculators are a necessary part of the instructional program, the District will provide them.

 Questions and Answers Concerning Calculators and K-12 Education